ArtoriasphereOrg/Video-players/README.md

 **Website support on**: All device that able to run broswer

-# New update IOS, Android supported!
+# update IOS, Android supported!

 **In Ipad and Tablet (Recommend)** and Mobile may have weird UI